Home

 • Keep the door to the bathroom open to air it out

-There you have it, some great bathroom cleaning tips that show you how to clean your bathroom in little time.
+There you have it, some great bathroom cleaning tips that show you how to clean your bathroom in very little time.

 In addition to saving time, these bathroom cleaning tips save you elbow grease and money on cleaning products too.